-• When appropriate, utilize trusted outside entities to measure, audit and/or report metrics.
+- When appropriate, utilize trusted outside entities to measure, audit and/or report metrics. - Ensure data collection methods are inclusive to all communities.

 Step 4 - Ensure Funding and Program Leverage

 Funding for energy efficiency and clean energy programs shall be directed to ESJ communities.
 Low-income energy programs struggle to maximize benefits to all qualifying households.
 Additionally, barriers to program integration and lack of information on how to leverage funding limit opportunities to streamline services and lock complementary funding sources into silos.
 We must encourage coordination which combines low-income and non-low-income energy programs along with public health and climate programs.
 California needs to incentivize building owners to invest in energy efficiency and electrification, without the risk of increasing costs and displacing ESJ renters.
 We also need to determine how many ESJ residents do not qualify for low-income energy programs and identify ways to meet their needs.